chemy8/PDL-2020-2021-EX-GRP7/README.md

 .

-- the /src folder contains three folders :
+- the /src folder contains four folders :
   1. Donnee.py containing the implementation class of our extractor.
   2. Url containing url for test.
   3. wikiExtractMain is main class.
+  4.Comparator_interface.py the comparator interface

 ## Running the tests

 ## Parsing wikitables

-For extracting from both HTML and WIKITEXT, you need to go:
+For extracting from both HTML  you need to go:

-On PyCharm : Double click on the green play button on your right.
+On PyCharm : Double click on the green play button on your right for run wikiExtractMain.py .

 Put Url you want extract.
 ```